The Pros and Cons of Invisalign

 Invisalign is invisible!
 (Well, nearly invisible…)

-For those who don’t love the “metal mouth” look of braces, Invisalign is a great alternate option.
+For those who don’t love the “metal mouth” look of braces, Invisalign is a great alternative.

 With Invisalign, you can straighten your teeth without anyone knowing!

-In fact, many celebrities and public figures have been treated with Invisalign while living in the spotlight and strolling the red carpet.
+In fact, many celebrities and public figures have used Invisalign to straighten thier teeth while living in the spotlight and strolling the red carpet.

 - Justin Bieber